-Consistent with Comprehensive Plan, the Lakes District Master Planned Community Area established herein allows the use of underlying zoning district standards (Chapters 5) when the property is in a Zoning Enclave.
-However, property anywhere within the Lakes District Master Planned Community Area established herein is encouraged to rezone and develop in accordance with the planning principles contained within this Article.
-The remainder of this Article assumes that the property owner/developer has chosen, or is otherwise required, to develop consistent with the Lakes District Master Planned Community Area plan and development standards as established herein.
+Consistent with Comprehensive Plan, the Lakes District allows the use of underlying zone district standards (Chapters 5) when the property is in a Zoning Enclave.
+However, property anywhere within the Lakes District area is encouraged to rezone and develop in accordance with the planning principles contained within this Article.
+The remainder of this Article assumes that the property owner/developer has chosen, or is otherwise required, to develop consistent with the Lakes District plan.